 Alphabet Directed Drawings and Crafts

 All of the letter activities and crafts included in the letter folder are fun and engaging for your students.
 They also help your students practice letter identification, formation, and sounds in so many different ways.
 We all know practice makes perfect, but fun and interactive practice builds mastery!
 I would love for you try them out in your classroom.
-Just gran the FREE Letter Z Alphabet Crafts and Directed Drawing set and get started today.
+Just grab the FREE Letter Z Alphabet Crafts and Directed Drawing set and get started today.

 Grab your A to Z Letter Crafts